Candied Almonds

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

 Okay, new rule: These Candied Almonds are NOT allowed in my house.
 I’m bringing them with me to work tomorrow.
-Hopefully I can survive the night without eating them all.
+Hopefully, I can survive the night without eating them all.
+These are some dangerous little almonds… because once you start eating them it’s nearly impossible to stop.
+Their sweet, buttery, toasty nut flavor is totally addictive.

-These are some dangerous little almonds… very dangerous.
 But say you need a gift to bring to a holiday party and wine isn’t up your alley.
-These would be perfect!
-Or, you like to give homemade gifts for Christmas – everyone will love you.
+Making this candied almonds recipe would be the perfect alternative.
+Or, if you like to give homemade gifts for Christmas, these candied almonds will make everyone will love you.
 I mean really, really love you.

 How to Store Candied Almonds